Agent Connection

 docker run --rm -it -v "${PWD}/agent_config:/app/config" --entrypoint setup_agent.sh docker.io/bigeyedata/agent:latest -p app

-The setup script will prompt you for your Bigeye username and password.
-This is used to exchange Encryption and mTLS certs with Bigeye's infrastructure.
-After registration it typically takes 10-15minutes for the mTLS keys to propagate, agent connections before then will fail with an error message about invalid SSL cert.
+The setup script will prompt you for your Agent API Key.
+This is used to exchange Encryption certs with Bigeye's infrastructure.

 A description of the files that are generated by the above script can be found in the Appendix.